Basel, Rotterdam, Stockholm Conventions

 UNITAR activities 2016-2017

 - Closing workshop of the Ban Amendment project in Guinea – 21 & 22 April 2016

-- With fewer than 10 ratifications (from the Parties at the time of adoption of the amendment) needed for the Ban Amendment to the Basel Convention to come into force, UNITAR is looking for funding opportunities to support national projects.
-These national projects build capacity of stakeholders with reference to the Amendment and the process towards ratification.
+- With approximately five ratifications (from the Parties at the time of adoption of the amendment) needed for the Ban Amendment to the Basel Convention to come into force, UNITAR is looking for funding opportunities to support national projects.
+These national projects build capacity of stakeholders in relation to the Amendment and the process towards ratification.